Quick facts on fat

 - Fats are an important part of a healthy, balanced diet.
 The provide essential fatty acids and carry the fat-soluble vitamins A, D, E and K.

-- Fats are the richest source of calories in our diets, all types of fat provide 9 calories per gram, compared with carbohydrate and protein (both 4 calories per gram).
-High fat foods contain a lot of calories.
+- Fats are the richest source of calories in our diets, all types of fat provide 9kcal per gram, compared with carbohydrate and protein (both 4kcal per gram).
+High-fat foods contain a lot of calories.

 - Saturated fats are usually solid at room temperature because of their chemical structure.
 Foods high in saturated fats include fatty cuts of meat, full fat dairy products including cheese and cream, butter, coconut and palm oil, cakes, biscuits, pastries and chocolate.

-- Unsaturated fats can be monounsaturated (e.g. in olive oils and nuts) or polyunsaturated (e.g. in vegetable oils and spreads).
+- Unsaturated fats can be monounsaturated (such as in olive oils and nuts) or polyunsaturated (such as in vegetable oils and spreads).
 These are liquid at room temperature and mostly come from plant sources such as rapeseed, olives, nuts and seeds.

 - Although there is a lot of debate about the health effects of fats in the diet, overall, the totality of scientific evidence shows that replacing saturated with unsaturated fats in the diet can help reduce our blood cholesterol.
 High blood cholesterol is a risk factor for heart disease and stroke.